Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

    26444.SAT-console-ncn-w001-mgmt (Detached)
    ```

+   Attache to one of the screen sessions.
    ```
    ncn-m001# screen -x 26745.SAT-console-ncn-m003-mgmt
    ```

 1. Use `ipmitool` to check the power off status of management nodes.

-    > NOTE: `read -s` is used to read the password in order to prevent it from being
+    > NOTE: The `read -s` command is used to read the password in order to prevent it from being
     > echoed to the screen or preserved in the shell history.

     ```bash